Online identity: Communication

 Online identity in classrooms forces people to reevaluate their concepts of classroom environments.
 With the invention of online classes, classrooms have changed and no longer have the traditional face-to-face communications.
 These communications have been replaced by computer screen.
 Students are no longer defined by visual characteristics unless they make them known.
 There are pros and cons to each side.
 In a traditional classroom, students are able to visually connect with a teacher who was standing in the same room.
 During the class, if questions arise, clarification can be provided immediately.
 Students can create face-to-face connections with other students, and these connections can easily be extended beyond the classroom.
-For timid or socially awkward students, this ability to form and extend relationships through personal contact may hold little appeal.
-For these students, the appeal may reside in online courses, where computer communications allow them a greater degree of separation and anonymity.

 With the prevalence of remote Internet communications, students do not form preconceptions of their classmates based on the classmate's appearance or speech characteristics.
 Rather, impressions are formed based only on the information presented by the classmate.
 Some students are more comfortable with this paradigm as it avoids the discomfort of public speaking.
 Students who do not feel comfortable stating their ideas in class can take time to sit down and think through exactly what they wish to say.

 Communication via written media may lead students to take more time to think through their ideas since their words are in a more permanent setting (online) than most conversations carried on during class.